xapian/xapian/xapian-core/docs/glossary.rst

  (by analogy with the index in the back of a book).

 **Indexer**
- The indexer takes documents (in various formats) and process them so that they can be searched efficiently, they are then stored in the database.
+ The indexer takes documents (in various formats) and processes them so that they can be searched efficiently, they are then stored in the database.

 **Information Need**